Case Study

 This low-carbon technology and the unique training programme has seen HYT garner international recognition, winning the prestigious Ashden Award for Sustainable Buildings:

-The United Nations refugee agency and the British High Commission approved of HYT at an earlier Cop (COP26) too:
+The United Nations refugee agency and the British High Commission approved of HYT at an earlier COP (COP26) too:

 HYT’s full time staff is nearly all Ugandan, while our managers are former trainees themselves, including refugees.